sapcc/castellum/docs/api-spec.md

 | `.greenlit.by_user` | string | The UUID of the user that greenlit this operation.
 For operations in states `created` or `confirmed`, this field is not shown.
 For operations not subject to operator approval, this field is not shown. |

 The previous table contains a lot of rules like "this field is not shown for operations in state X".
 When this is confusing to you, have a look at the state machine diagram in [README.md](../README.md#terminology).
 The reason why many fields are optional is that they only have values when the respective state was entered in the operation's lifecycle.

+## POST /v1/projects/:id/assets/:type/:id/error-resolved

+This endpoint allows manually marking the latest errored operation of a specified asset as resolved.
+This will remove the "resize errored" alert associated with the asset which otherwise only disappears if a later operation on the same asset succeeds.
+Returns `404` if the project or asset is not found.
+Returns `409` if the last operation of the asset is not `errored`.
+Otherwise returns `200`.

 ## GET /v1/projects/:id/resources/:type/operations/pending
 ## GET /v1/projects/:id/resources/:type/operations/recently-failed